Mat1020/RaspPi-LED/README.md

 2 ) Building the Circuit:

 _Step 1:_
-   -Connect one of the female/male jumper to the GND pin
+Connect one of the female/male jumper to the GND pin

 _Step 2:_
    Connect another female/male jumper to the GPIO 17 pin